Lukvang/HighChartsWithWkhtmltopdf/README.md

 # HighChartsWithWkhtmltopdf

-Little project invloving generating a pdf with HighChart charts.
+This little project invloving generating a pdf with HighChart charts.
+It is a proof of concept, to see if it would be possible to use java to build javascript code needed to build charts from the High Charts javascript library dynamically.
-It creates a javascript file with all the needed code, and that is used by a template html file.
-Wkhtmltopdf then creates the pdf from that template html file.

-You will need Jackson 2, to generate the Java to JSON.